mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 If you can pick a self-contained 75-line piece out of a 400, start out by asking the author if they'd mind splitting that out.
 This is good for two reasons.
 It lets you divide and conquer.
 You'd much rather review two 250-line code reviews than a 500 line CL, especially if the code is bad.
 Second, it gives the author positive momentum

 Ideally you should request a split at the beginning of the code review, but if you find yourself arguing endlessly about part of the code review, asking the author to split off an uncontroversial part of the changelist can be a way to ease tensions.
 Part of what's frustrating from the author's perspective if you're going back and forth about code review notes is that they feel like you're obstructing their progress.
 They probably have deadlines they're trying to hit and they might see you as obstructing those goals.
 If you split off a piece they can check in, you're making them feel good by showing that you can make tangible progress together.

-## Give code reviews high priority

-If a teammate sends you a code review, it likely means that they are blocked on other work until your review is done.
-Sometimes  If they know to expect turnaround times of a few hours from you, they'll plan their work differently.

-I aim to start a code review within minutes of receiving it.
-One business day is the absolute longest turnaround time I will give a code review.
-If I expect it to take longer than that, I email the author letting them know and give them the option to reassign to a different reviewer.

-When you start code reviews immediately, you create a virtuous cycle, because the length of time the author has to wait for comments is purely a function of the size and complexity of the changes.
-This incentivizes authors to send small, narrowly scoped changelists.
-These types of changelists are easier and more pleasant for you to review, so you complete your reviews more quickly and the cycle continues.

-In contrast, if you sit on code review for a day or two regardless of review size or complexity, you incentivize the author to send you larger, more complex code reviews because otherwise it's going to take them forever to get all of their code through review.

 ## Be extremely tolerant in pure housekeeping reviews